gravity-igpcea/cnn_for_earthquake_classification/README.md

-We use ConvNetQuake to train our own model for events classification based on the wenchuan aftershocks and use it to classify earthquakes from one day continous waveform(2008-07-25) of one station (MXI).

 ![The data of MXI,2008-07-25,and marked events](./XX.MXI_dayplot_0.png),etc

-ConvNetQuake
+Using ConvNetQuake to train model for events classification based on wenchuan aftershocks
 =============

+We use ConvNetQuake to train our own model for events classification based on the wenchuan aftershocks and use it to classify earthquakes from one day continous waveform(2008-07-25) of one station (MXI).

+For  ConvNetQuake refer to:
 Perol., T, M. Gharbi and M. Denolle.
 Convolutional Neural Network for Earthquake detection and location. [preprint arXiv:1702.02073](https://arxiv.org/abs/1702.02073), 2017.

 ## Installation